-You’ve seen the fireworks in Sydney on TV, you’ve seen countless blogs on Melbourne and you’ve ogled over Chris Hemsworth for way too long and now you know, that you definitely want to go to Australia on a working holiday.
+You’ve seen the fireworks in Sydney on TV, you’ve read the countless blogs on Melbourne's food culture and you’ve ogled over Chris Hemsworth for way too long.
+You decide you want to go do a Working Holiday in Australia.

 Stage One : The Money Side